emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 # Ingest Data into Microsoft SQL Server

 EMQX supports integration with Microsoft SQL Server.
-You can save client messages and online/offline events to Microsoft SQL Server.
+You can save MQTT messages and client online/offline events to Microsoft SQL Server.

 {% emqxee %}